HenestrosaDev/ios-interview-questions/README.md

 	The `ButtonStyle` protocol in SwiftUI defines how a button looks and reacts visually, allowing developers to customize its appearance and pressed-state behavior.
 It requires implementing a single method, `makeBody(configuration:)`, which returns a view describing the button's look.

-	By conforming to `ButtonStyle`, you can create reusable, branded, or specialized styles and apply them to any `Button` instance.
+	By conforming to `ButtonStyle`, we can create reusable, branded, or specialized styles and apply them to any `Button` instance.
 This is useful for maintaining consistent visual design and adding effects (like color changes or scaling) when the button is pressed.
 	</details>

 - 🟧 [When would you use `GeometryReader`?](https://www.hackingwithswift.com/interview-questions/when-would-you-use-geometryreader)